 Your sales copy needs to paint a similar picture.

 The same idea applies no matter what you are selling.
-Whether you sell Subarus оr software, your job is to spark your reader’s imagination and encourage them to dream.
+Whether you sell Subarus оr side hustle ideas, your job is to spark your reader’s imagination and encourage them to dream.

 Remember, sell the dream but list the benefits.

 Now it’s time to tell them what you’ve got and follow through on the promises you made in your headline.

 In the benefits section, you explicitly state the benefits.
 Don’t hold back, sell hard.
 If you are going to teach your reader how to make money online, then do it confidently.

 Create a list of bullet points of EVERYTHING about the product or service that will benefit the reader.
 Look back at your answer and see what your prospects want, hope, fear, or need.

 Make each point unique, but don’t worry if you repeat some of the benefits you mentioned in the previous sections.

 Here’s how to structure each point: